romi/plant-3d-vision/README.md

 ### Enable write access to local database with bind mount
 To avoid running the container app as `root` user, we created a non-root user named `romi` with an uid of `2020`.
-In turn, when you mount a local `plantdb` database, if the directory does not have an uid of `2020` you will not be able to write.
+In turn, when you bind mount a local `plantdb` database,  you will not be able to write if:
+  - the owner does not have an uid of `2020`
+  - the group is not set to `romi` or the

-In the `./docker/run.sh` convenience script, we added a few lines to automatically get the group id of the host database directory.
+In the `./docker/run.sh` convenience script, we added a few lines to automatically get the group id of the bind mounted host directory acting as the database location.

 To be a bit cleaner and go further in sharing the database with other users, we suggest to:

 1. create a group named `romi`,
 2. add all potential users of the docker image to this group